vanquss/homeassistant-iqua-softener/README.md

 `iqua_softener` is a _custom component_ for [Home Assistant](https://www.home-assistant.io/).
 The integration allows you to pull data for you iQua app supported water softener from Ecowater company server.

-It will create ten sensors (refreshed based on your configured update interval, default 1 minute):
+It will create ten sensors with both periodic updates and real-time WebSocket data (default polling interval: 1 minute, with real-time flow updates):
 - State - whether the softener is connected to Ecowater server
 - Date/time - date and time set on water softener
 - Last regeneration - the day of last regeneration